vrepetskyi/garbage-collector/README.md

 # HackYeah project
-Makde in exacly 24 hours with the most skilled developers out there
+Made in exacly 24 hours with the most skilled developers out there
 ## Getting Started

 First, run the development server: